Social Sciences at Middlesex

 All upper-level courses taken by a member of Class I or Class II in any area within the Social Science Division, including United States History, confer credit towards the distributional requirement in the Social Sciences.
 Only courses designated as History will count toward the departmental requirement.

-HISTORY 10.
-Foundations of the East.
-Fall.
-The Department.
-4 meetings weekly.
 History 10 is a semester-long course that explores the development of premodern, ancient, and medieval societies of the Near East and the Far East.
 Its goal is to introduce students to cultural and religious traditions within their specific historical contexts, so that ninth-grade students can begin the long process of understanding and appreciating the different ways that people around the world and throughout time have tackled the hard every-day work of “being human.”
-The course takes a loosely chronological approach, beginning with creation myths and the earliest Mesopotamian civilizations, before moving on to investigate the traditions of the ancient and medieval peoples of India and China.
+The course takes a loosely chronological approach, beginning with creation myths, Mesopotamia, and Egypt, before moving on to investigate the traditions of the ancient and medieval peoples of India and China.
 In addition to teaching appropriate classroom engagement and strategic study skills, this course teaches methods for the development of fundamental research and bibliographic skills.

-HISTORY 40.
-Advanced Placement Art History.
-Year.
-Ms. Munro.
-5 meetings weekly.
-Prerequisite: Permission of the Department.
-Admission to AP Art History is based on performance in Art 11, United States History, and English 30 and 31.
-This course may be designated as an Art course.
-Distributional credit in the Arts, the Humanities, or the Social Sciences.
 Spanning from the Paleolithic art of cave painting to new-media installations of the twenty-first century, this course offers a comprehensive investigation of the history of art.
-Students will also study art from diverse, global traditions, with units dedicated to the arts of Africa, Asia, the Americas, and Europe.
+Students will also study art from diverse, global traditions, with units dedicated to the arts of Africa, the Americas, Asia, and Europe.
 As a college-level course, this class will rely on primary sources, academic articles, and a course textbook.
 Throughout the year, students will also refine the skills associated with art-historical writing and criticism, and the class will make periodic trips to area museums.
 This course prepares students to take the Advanced Placement Examination in Art History.
 Distributional credit in the Social Sciences, the Humanities, or the Arts.

 The following seminar courses are open to all members of Classes I and II.
 In the case of over enrollment, preference will be given to members of Class I.